Essential Guide: How to Overcome Emotional Eating

 Emotional Hunger vs Physical Hunger

 Understanding the difference between emotional hunger and physical hunger is crucial for managing emotional eating.
 Emotional hunger is characterized by a sudden and specific desire to eat, driven by emotions.
 It often involves craving comfort foods as a way to seek comfort or distraction.
+As I said earlier, you must never eat when you're angry, bored or upset.
 Physical hunger, on the other hand, develops gradually and is a result of the body's need for nourishment.
 Unlike emotional hunger, physical hunger can be satisfied with any type of food.
 By differentiating between the two, individuals can gain better control over their emotional eating habits.

 Key Differences and How to Differentiate Them

-When it comes to overcoming emotional eating, it's important to understand the key differences between emotional hunger and physical hunger.
+If you want to learn how to stop emotional eating, it's important to understand the key differences between emotional hunger and physical hunger.
 Emotional hunger often leads to mindless eating, where you've eaten a whole bag of chips or an entire pint of ice cream without really paying attention or fully enjoying it.
-Physical hunger, on the other hand, is a biological signal that the body needs fuel and can be satisfied by any type of food.
-To differentiate between the two, pay attention to the sensations in your body.
-By recognizing these differences, you can take the first step towards breaking free from emotional eating.
+Physical hunger, on the other hand, is a biological signal that the body needs nourishment.
+To differentiate between the two, stop and ask yourself if you're really hungry.
+You can also try the 5 minute water trick.
+It works like this.
+The next time you fell triggered to eat stop and drink a glass of water and wait 5 minutes.
+This will give you time to process any emotions and help you recognize if you're trying to eat your emotions.
+By practicing this mindful trick you can take the first step towards learning how to stop emotional eating.

 Identifying Triggers of Emotional Eating

+Let's talk a bit more about your triggers.
 Recognizing triggers is a crucial step in overcoming emotional eating.
-Common triggers include stress, sadness, and boredom.
+Common triggers include stress, sadness, and boredom, loneliness, work, family and relationship drama.
 Identifying specific situations that lead to emotional eating is essential for finding healthier alternatives.
+This is where your diary comes in.
 Keeping an emotional eating diary can help track patterns and triggers, allowing for a better understanding of emotional eating habits.
-Emotional eaters often turn to food as a way to avoid uncomfortable emotions.
-By recognizing triggers, individuals can work towards breaking free from emotional eating and finding healthier coping mechanisms.
+In other words, what's bothering you!
+Emotional eaters often turn to food as a way to avoid uncomfortable emotions (pain).
+By recognizing triggers, you can work towards resolving them and gradually stop emotional eating.

 By reviewing the diary, patterns, and triggers can be identified, providing insights into one's eating habits.
 This information can be used to develop strategies to overcome emotional eating and foster a healthier relationship with food.